tkilla77/ksr_talenta_graphs/fahrplan/README.md

 So, some edges may be the consequence of special effects such as end-of-day connections, weekend night service, and the like.

+Also, since each edge distance is recorded in minutes from departure to arrival, concatenating multiple legs will underestimate actual travelling time, as the stop time is ignored.

 ### Source

 The data ist parsed from [GTFS](https://opentransportdata.swiss/de/cookbook/gtfs) data available from https://opentransportdata.swiss/de/group/timetables-gtfs